 More information on when and how to complete the process is below.

-BYU SoM offers a wide variety of graduate degrees.
+The BYU School of Music offers a wide variety of graduate degrees.
 Click here to explore graduate degree programs.

-15 December – Online application, with all supplementary material, due.
+15 December – Online application, with all supplemental materials, due.

-Mid-March – Applicant file evaluations by committee are completed; on-time applicants will receive admission notification.
+Mid-March – Applicant file evaluations by committee are completed and the notification of applicants begins.

 Mid-April – Areas notify applicants of scholarship offers.

-A student interested in pursuing any of the graduate programs in the School of Music should apply online through BYU’s Graduate Studies website.
-In order to complete the application,
+A student interested in pursuing any of the graduate programs in the School of Music must apply online through BYU’s Graduate Studies website.

 Please review this page on the Graduate Studies website for additional information for international students.